manolo/gwt-polymer-elements/README.md

 ## Building your own set of components.

-You might want to select the components for your project, in this case you need to follow these instructions:
+You might want to select the components for your project, in this case you need to follow these steps:

+ 1. Clone the repository with `$ git checkout https://github.com/vaadin/gwt-polymer-elements.git`
+ 1. Open the repository `$ cd gwt-polymer-elements`
+ 1. Modify the `--package`, `--artifactId` and `--groupId` arguments in `package.json` to fit your needs
  1. Run `npm install` to create all java files needed for GWT in the `src/main/java/` folder and to install the components library in you local maven repo.

- 1. To customize the name of the distributable artefact run `mvn clean install -Dname=your-library -Drelease=your-version`
+## Running the demo locally

  1. If you want to run the demo, go to the demo folder `demo`
- 1. Run `mvn gwt:run` to run the demo in SuperDevMode, otherwise run `mvn clean package` to obtain the `target/demo.war` application
+ 1. Run `mvn gwt:run` to run the demo in SuperDevMode, otherwise run `mvn clean package` to build the demo application under `target`
-  - Optionally you can specify the final name and version of your package `mvn clean package -Dname=my_components -Drelease=0.9.0`
+ 1. Host the demo by running for example `$ serve target/gwt-polymer-demo` (requires [serve](https://npmjs.org/packages/serve)

 ## Usage